 CEN commissioned a working group (WG9) – made up of the interested parties in motorcycle clothing, like manufacturers, test houses etc – to come up with the standards required for motorcycle clothing.

-Regulation 2016/425 is the legislation with which all bike kit must be comply. prEN 17092 is a testing method that, if met, enables a manufacturer to comply with the regulation, and their products to be CE approved.
-Put simply, from 21 April 2018, all kit should have proof that it’s protective.
+Regulation 2016/425 is the legislation with which all bike kit must be comply. prEN 17092 was the provisional draft of a testing method that, if met, enabled a manufacturer to comply with the regulation, and their products to be CE approved.
+Put simply, from 21 April 2018, all kit should have had proof that it’s protective.

 Any CE-approved product must come with a certificate of conformity, and the declaration must be readily available to view online

-“As of April 2018, there’s a lot of stability in the draft standard,” says Paul, “and it’s much the same now as it was around the middle of 2017.”
+“As of April 2018, there was a lot of stability in the draft standard,” says Paul, “and it was much the same as it was around the middle of 2017.”
 Earlier than that, and prEN 17092 was evolving extremely rapidly – goal posts sometimes moving on a weekly basis – making it very difficult for companies to adapt their product lines, especially given a typical two-year or more design and production cycle.

-prEN 17092 won’t be finalised until as late as Spring 2019, but the requirements of the legislation must be met by 21 April 2018. prEN 17092 and EN 13595 are a means to comply with the health and safety requirements written into the legislation of 2016/425.
-“The draft standard is a logical approach,” says Paul.
-“If you meet the draft standard, and there are any minor changes by the time the final standard is published, all you do is retest those affected material or components.
-Or it might just be a paperwork exercise.”
+“The draft standard was a logical approach,” says Paul.
+“If you met the draft standard, and there were any minor changes by the time the final standard was published, all you did was retest those affected material or components.
+Or it was just a paperwork exercise.”

 For years, the responsibility to choose effective protection has been left with the customer

-Any manufacturer in any country – including the UK, China, USA, India etc – who wants to sell motorcycle clothing to members of the European Union from 21st April 2018 – regardless of whether they’re selling online or not – must comply with Personal Protecting Equipment Regulation 2016/425.
+Any manufacturer in any country – including the UK, China, USA, India, Pakistan etc – who wants to sell motorcycle clothing to members of the European Union from 21st April 2018 – regardless of whether they’re selling online or not – must comply with Personal Protecting Equipment Regulation 2016/425.

-A small UK company that wanted to seriously limit its potential for growth might thing it could decide to ignore the European Regulation and only sell to UK customers after we leave the European Union, but that might not be the case.
-The British government has said that on 29 March 2019, all existing EU legislation in place on that date would be automatically adopted into UK law, then over the following weeks, months and years, Parliament will sift through it in order of priority to decide what to keep, what to modify and what to repeal.
-So we’ll have the EU regulations anyway.
-Also, the British Standards Institution (BSI) has already made it clear that it will (sensibly) continue its membership of CEN, regardless of what decision are made about our country’s future.
-So BSI will continue to contribute to the development of European standards.
+A small UK company that wanted to seriously limit its potential for growth might think it could decide to ignore the European Regulation and only sell to UK customers after we leave the European Union, but that might not be the case.
+The British government said that from 29 March 2019, all existing EU legislation in place on that date would be automatically adopted into UK law, then over the following weeks, months and years, Parliament will sift through it in order of priority to decide what to keep, what to modify and what to repeal.

 Finally, the majority of European brands assemble their products in Asia, so if they’re making a jacket with a CE mark for 27 member states, they’re not likely to make a different one for the small UK market, although they will in time need to dual label their products with the CE and UKCA marks to cover both bases.